SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - Internal Stakeholders.md

 * Ensure the migration meets organizational security and compliance requirements

-* Understand how Agentforce Nonprofit affects existing integrations with other organizational systems
+* Understand how Nonprofit Cloud affects existing integrations with other organizational systems

 * Have a clear picture of the technical architecture before and after the migration